-By signing and submitting applications to this competition, applicants undertake the responsibility to ensure any experimentation will be acceptable to the institution on ethical grounds and comply with the following guidelines and host institution research policies, as applicable:
+By signing and submitting applications to this competition, applicants and their supervisors undertake the responsibility to ensure any experimentation will be acceptable to the institution on ethical grounds and comply with the following guidelines and host institution research policies, as applicable:

-- Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans - Good Clinical Practice (GCP) - Good Laboratory Practice (GLP) - In the case of laboratory animal experimentation, the guiding principles and standards that have been enunciated by the Canadian Council on Animal Care - Guidelines and standards for biological and chemical hazards as outlined in the Public Health Agency/Canadian Food Inspection Agency's Canadian Biosafety Standards and Guidelines. - Any research involving human pluripotent stem cells must adhere to the CIHR-ICRH Guidelines for Human Pluripotent Stem Cell Research.
-The institution must notify Heart & Stroke as to the results of the review by the CIHR Stem Cell Oversight Committee. - TCPS2 (2018) Chapter 9: Research Involving the First Nations, Inuit, and Métis Peoples of Canada
+- Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans - Good Clinical Practice (GCP) - Good Laboratory Practice (GLP) - In the case of laboratory animal experimentation, the guiding principles and standards that have been enunciated by the Canadian Council on Animal Care - Guidelines and standards for biological and chemical hazards as outlined in the Public Health Agency/Canadian Food Inspection Agency's Canadian Biosafety Standards and Guidelines - Any research involving human pluripotent stem cells must adhere to the CIHR-ICRH Guidelines for Human Pluripotent Stem Cell Research.
+The institution must notify Heart & Stroke as to the results of the review by the CIHR Stem Cell Oversight Committee. - TCPS2 (2022) Chapter 9: Research Involving the First Nations, Inuit, and Métis Peoples of Canada

-A.9 Sex- and Gender-Based Analysis Plus (SGBA+), Equity, Diversity and Inclusion (EDI), and Ethical Conduct of Research Involving Indigenous Peoples of Canada
+A.9 Sex- and Gender-Based Analysis Plus (SGBA+), Equity, Diversity and Inclusion (EDI), and Ethical Conduct of Research Involving Indigenous Peoples (First Nations, Inuit and Métis)

 The funders are committed to advancing SGBA+ and EDI towards enhancing the specificity, representativeness, rigour and transparency of research and sustaining positive change in the heart and brain research ecosystem.
-The applicants are therefore encouraged to become familiar with the principles of SGBA+, EDI, and the framework for ethical conduct of research involving Indigenous Peoples of Canada, with the goal of integrating such principles, if applicable, into future research practice and design.
+The applicants are therefore encouraged to become familiar with the principles of SGBA+, EDI, and the framework for ethical conduct of research involving Indigenous Persons (First Nations, Inuit and Métis), with the goal of integrating such principles, if applicable, into future research practice and design.

-- Government of Canada Best Practices in Equity, Diversity and Inclusion (EDI) - Guide on Equity, Diversity and Inclusion Terminology - CIHR Research Training Module: Sex and Gender Considerations - Women's College Hospital Sex-Specific Analyses and Reporting in Clinical Trials - TCPS2 (2018) Chapter 9: Research Involving the First Nations, Inuit, and Métis Peoples of Canada - Heart & Stroke Glossary of SGBA+ and EDI Terminology - Heart & Stroke List of SGBA+ and EDI E-Learning and Resources for Researchers
+- Government of Canada Best Practices in Equity, Diversity and Inclusion (EDI) - Guide on Equity, Diversity and Inclusion Terminology - CIHR-ICRH Sex and Gender Training Module - Women's College Hospital Sex-Specific Analyses and Reporting in Clinical Trials - TCPS2 (2022) Chapter 9: Research Involving the First Nations, Inuit, and Métis Peoples of Canada - Heart & Stroke Glossary of SGBAR and EDI Terminology - Heart & Stroke List of SGBAR and EDI E-Learning and Resources for Researchers